ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/Methodological_specification.md

-The predicted value is equal to a clean (not in error) response for adjusted return for reporting unit i at time t-1, if this value isn't available then the auxilary predicted value for reporting unit i at time t.
+The predicted value is equal to a clean (not in error) response for adjusted return for reporting unit i at time t-1, if this value isn't available then the auxiliary predicted value for reporting unit i at time t.
 However, if a clean response for reporting unit i at time t-1 is not available then imputed or constructed previous period data may be used.